Ojibwe writer seeks to 'undo' tragic view of Native American history

 This belief lies at the core of his book, The Heartbeat of Wounded Knee.
 Native Americans, as he puts it, must reframe their collective past to see it as encompassing the tragedies of history, but not to see tragedy as all-encompassing.

-David is Ojibwe, and teaches literature at the University of Southern California.
+Treuer is Ojibwe, and teaches literature at the University of Southern California.
 He grew up on Leech Lake reservation in northern Minnesota.
 His mother was a tribal court judge; his father, a Holocaust survivor from Austria.
-That mix of heritage has tempered David's worldview, to resist black-and-white judgements that simplify reality at the expense of richness, nuance and accuracy.
+That mix of heritage has tempered Treuer's worldview, to resist black-and-white judgments that simplify reality at the expense of richness, nuance and accuracy.

 The two share insights, and laughter, about the resilience and resurgence of Indigenous peoples both past and present.